Dunvegan Cup

 The Dunvegan Cup is a wooden ceremonial cup, decorated with silver plates, which dates to 1493.
-It was created at the request of Caitríona, wife of John Maguire, lord of Fermanagh.
-The cup is an heirloom of the Macleods of Dunvegan, and is held at their seat of Dunvegan Castle.
+It was created at the request of Caitríona, wife of John Maguire, lord of Fermanagh in Ireland.
+The cup is an heirloom of the Macleods of Dunvegan, and is held at their seat of Dunvegan Castle in Scotland.

 There are several traditions attributed to the cup, describing how the Macleods obtained it.
 But scholars believe that the cup was acquired by the clan sometime in the 16th or 17th century.
 The Macleod chiefs have several other notable heirlooms kept at Dunvegan Castle, such as the Fairy Flag and Sir Rory Mor's Horn (all three pictured right).
+The Bute Mazer is another medieval Scottish ceremonial cup.